qbrilliance/qristal-core/docs/md/vqe.md

 The output from measurement is reduced to a scalar quantity: the **energy**.
 The output is called **stochastic** when this energy is calculated from the shot-count statistics (samples) produced by a quantum device.
 A quantum computer is inherently **stochastic** but a simulator can operate in **non-stochastic**, i.e. **deterministic** mode.

-### Hamiltonians in QB SDK
+### Hamiltonians in Qristal

-While the user provides a Hamiltonian that has been transformed from their problem/system of interest, special attention is needed on the resulting format of the Hamiltonian so that it is valid as an input to QB SDK.
+While the user provides a Hamiltonian that has been transformed from their problem/system of interest, special attention is needed on the resulting format of the Hamiltonian so that it is valid as an input to Qristal.
 In particular:

 - the Hamiltonian must be formatted as a **string**.
 This string is an expression of a weighted sum of **Pauli terms**.
 - **Spaces** must be used to separate **all** of the following: the Pauli terms, their respective weights, and the arithmetic +/- symbols.